The Breed Report ·Dachshund ·2026

 10Does pet insurance cover IVDD in Dachshunds?

-Most policies cover IVDD only if your Dachshund showed zero symptoms before enrollment and the diagnosis comes after the orthopedic waiting period (typically 6-12 months).
-Any vet note mentioning back sensitivity, reluctance to jump, or yelping during that window makes IVDD a permanent pre-existing exclusion.
-Some insurers also stop covering hereditary conditions after age 6.
-If a vet noted any spinal or mobility symptoms before coverage started, the claim will be denied.
-Enroll as young as possible and keep the waiting period clean.
+Most policies cover IVDD only if your dog showed zero symptoms before enrollment and diagnosis comes after the orthopedic waiting period (6-12 months).
+Any vet note mentioning back sensitivity or reluctance to jump makes IVDD a permanent exclusion.
+Some insurers stop covering hereditary conditions after age 6.
+Enroll young and keep the waiting period clean to avoid denial.

 11What questions should I ask before insuring my Dachshund?

-Ask these exact questions in writing: (1) How do you define pre-existing conditions?
-(2) What is the orthopedic/spinal waiting period?
-(3) Is IVDD covered as a hereditary condition, and until what age?
-(4) Show me premium examples at ages 1, 5, 8, and 12 for a Dachshund.
-(5) What is your UCR fee schedule for my zip code?
-(6) If my Dachshund has one IVDD episode, do you cover a second?
-(7) Does a vet note saying 'overweight' trigger pre-existing exclusions?
-If they dodge any question, that's your answer.
+Ask in writing: (1) Pre-existing definition?
+(2) Orthopedic/spinal waiting period?
+(3) IVDD covered as hereditary, until what age?
+(4) Premiums at ages 1, 5, 8, 12?
+(5) UCR fee schedule for my zip?
+(6) Second IVDD episode covered?
+(7) Does 'overweight' note trigger exclusions?
+If they dodge, that's your answer.

 Similar Breeds